SparkPost/php-sparkpost/README.md

 * `uri`
     * Required: Yes
     * Type: `String`
-    * The URI to recieve the request
+    * The URI to receive the request
 * `payload`
     * Required: No
     * Type: `Array`